How OneOncology drives innovation in community oncology with Slack

 Multiple, distinct workspaces

-One of the benefits of Slack is that unlimited, distinct workspaces can be connected within the organisation, mirroring a company’s structure with Enterprise Grid.
+One of the benefits of Slack is that unlimited, distinct workspaces can be connected within the organization, mirroring a company’s structure with Enterprise Grid.

 Patient privacy and security